October 10, 2024

 3. Humidity and Environmental Stress

-• Temperature Fluctuations: Sudden changes in temperature, whether too high or too low, can stress the plant, causing leaf bend.
+• Temperature Fluctuations: If the temperature changes suddenly, be it too high or too low, it will stress your spider plants and the leaves will bend.

 Fix: